Coy H. Browning

 Coping with the emotional aftermath of a DUI can be challenging, and seeking support from trusted friends, family, or mental health professionals can be beneficial in navigating this aspect of the consequences.

-Navigating the Professional Consequences of a DUI
+Professional Consequences of a DUI

 For example, healthcare workers, educators, and law enforcement personnel may face additional consequences due to their professional roles and responsibilities.
 Even in other industries, a DUI conviction may result in the loss of employment, missed promotions, or limitations on job opportunities.